johnamdickson/portfolio-project-2/README.md

 - The site logo was created using Hatchful, a free logo design service offered by Shopify.
 - The site background image is from Freepik - <a href="https://www.freepik.com/free-vector/wild-animal-cartoon-character-forest-scene_14801768.htm#query=cartoon%20jungle&position=49&from_view=search&track=ais">Image by brgfx</a> on Freepik
+- - Conversion of mp4s to GIFs using free service on the [ezgif.com](https://ezgif.com/video-to-gif) website.
 <br><br>
 <a href="#top">BACK TO TOP 🔼</a>